Justify My Love: Release and banning

 The video was premiered in its entirety on The Jukebox Network, an interactive cable network, on November 29, 1990; it was later aired on ABC's Nightline, on December 3.
 The channel's lawyers analyzed the video before it was shown, and agreed to its broadcast "because of the news value of the video, the late air time, and the focus of the discussion".
 Madonna was also interviewed by the show's host Forrest Sawyer about the video's sexual content and censorship.
 She defended the video as a "celebration of sex" and wondered, "Why is it that people are willing to go and watch a movie about someone getting blown to bits for no reason at all, and nobody wants to see two girls kissing and two men snuggling?"
-The singer also expressed during the interview that she did not understand why MTV banned the video yet allowed videos that contained violence and degradation to women to continue receiving regular airplay, saying, "I draw the line at violence and humiliation and degradation".
+The singer also expressed during the interview that she did not understand why MTV banned the video yet allowed videos that contained violence and degradation to women to continue receiving regular airplay, saying, "I draw the line at violence and humiliation and degradation."
 Her appearance on Nightline became the show's highest-rated episode for the entire year.
-Other shows which showed parts of the video also garnered record-breaking ratings, such as Saturday Night Live and CNN's Showbiz Today.
+Other shows which showed parts of the video also garnered record-breaking ratings, such as Saturday Night Live (SNL) and CNN's Showbiz Today.

 The music video was also banned from regular rotation on MuchMusic and Musique Plus in Canada.
-John Martin, program director for the former, said it was innapropriate to air, while the latter's program dicrector Pierre Marchand called it a "soft-porn short movie with a message about freedom of choice", and stated that viewers needed to understand before accepting it.
+John Martin, program director for the former, said it was inappropriate to air, while the latter's program director Pierre Marchand called the video a "soft-porn short movie with a message about freedom of choice", and stated that viewers needed to understand before accepting it.
 The banning led MuchMusic to air a special titled A Question of Taste, where the video was aired in its entirety, accompanied by panel discussions on its artistic and cultural context.
-In the United Kingdom the video was not banned, however, the Independent Broadcasting Authority determined its airing only after the 9pm watershed.
-Although many complaints were received, the clip was played without restriction on the Australian Broadcasting Corporation's music video show Rage, as the channel is not bound to follow classification guidelines as it is a public broadcaster.
+In the UK, the video premiered on Channel 4's The Word, and later the Independent Broadcasting Authority determined its airing only after the 9pm watershed.
+Although many complaints were received, the clip was played without restriction on the Australian Broadcasting Corporation's music video show Rage, as the channel is not bound to follow classification guidelines due to being a public broadcaster.
 In 2002, the video was aired in its entirety on MTV2 as part of a special countdown showing the most controversial videos ever to air on MTV.
-The show was broadcast late at night because of the graphic imagery of "Justify My Love" and several other videos on the countdown.